 - Improves the blood circulation in the legs

-To be sure that you practise an asana correctly, we recommend to learn with an experienced and qualified teacher.
+To be sure that you practice an asana correctly, we recommend learning with an experienced and qualified teacher.

-Lots of online materials, Youtube videos and Instagram instructions make it easy to practice at home.
-Nevertheless you should be careful about your alignment and postures.
+Lots of online materials, Youtube videos, and Instagram instructions make it easy to practice at home.
+Nevertheless, you should be careful about your alignment and postures.
 Not every pose is suitable for everyone!
-Also, literally anyone can upload videos and photos without being a qualified teacher.
-So make sure you actually practice with an experience teacher who can guide you individually and teach you how to practice yoga safely.
+Also, literally, anyone can upload videos and photos without being a qualified teacher.
+So make sure you actually practice with an experienced teacher who can guide you individually and teach you how to practice yoga safely.
 This does not only ensure the maximum benefit, it also reduces the risk for injuries.

 Doing a Yoga Training to expand your Yoga Practice and Knowledge

-If you haven’t heard of it already, a Yoga Teacher Training is an intensive yoga course which advances your yoga practice and knowledge tremendously.
-It enhances every aspect of your life by providing you with yogic techniques, tools and practises for a happy, peaceful and healthy life.
-Usually a yoga teacher training takes 3-4 weeks and covers 200 Hours in total.
+If you haven’t heard of it already, Yoga Teacher Training is an intensive yoga course which advances your yoga practice and knowledge tremendously.
+It enhances every aspect of your life by providing you with yogic techniques, tools, and practices for a happy, peaceful and healthy life.
+Usually, a yoga teacher’s training takes 3-4 weeks and covers 200 Hours in total.